Specialist palliative care, tailored to your needs

 We understand how distressing it can be to see how a terminal illness is affecting a loved one.
-That’s where we can help, providing specialist support with the day-to-day things so your family can make the most of your time together.
+That’s where we can help; by providing specialist palliative care support so your family can make the most of your time together.

 Palliative care at home allows you to stay in the place you feel most comfortable, surrounded by memories and the people you love.
-With the one-to-one support of a compassionate carer, who is experienced in palliative care, you can have specialist support whenever it is needed.
+With one-to-one support from a compassionate carer who is experienced in palliative care, you can have specialist support and symptom relief from serious illness, whenever it is needed.

-With local branches and trained carers across England and Wales, we’re able to provide fast-track palliative care at the last minute.
-We regularly work alongside hospices, support groups, continuing healthcare teams and district nurses to offer the right level of home care.
+With local branches and trained carers across England and Wales, fast-track palliative care can be provided at a moment’s notice.
+We frequently work alongside a number of organisations including hospices, support groups, NHS continuing health care teams, and district nurses.
+This enables us to offer the right level of home care for both patients and family alongside other elements of your care plan.

 To find out more about our palliative care service or how we can support you, please contact a member of our care specialist team.
 We’re here seven days a week to talk through your options and can arrange a meeting with a local care manager when you’re ready to begin your health and social care.Request a callback Request a brochure